-The depths in the table are 5% to 13% less than the minimum depths required by the AASHTO LRFD Specifications to avoid deflection checks [AASHTO-LRFD 2.5.2.6.3].
-The depths rely on the fact that previous standard three-span bridges to 130 feet long have performed well with respect to deflection.
-For nonstandard bridges that require redesign due to span arrangements, however, the designer either should meet the AASHTO minimum depth or check deflection.
+The depths in the table are 5% to 13% less than the minimum depths based on the span-to-depth ratio criteria given in the AASHTO LRFD Specifications [AASHTO-LRFD 2.5.2.6.3].
+The depths in the table rely on the fact that previous standard three-span bridges have performed well with respect to deflection.
+For nonstandard bridges that require redesign due to span arrangements, however, the designer should typically meet the AASHTO minimum depth.
+The maximum depth for CCS bridges shall be limited to 24 inches and maximum span length of 59'-0".

 Cross sections in the standards show a crowned slab of relatively constant thickness formed on the bottom with a double slope.
-For the builder's use during construction, the Bureau requires the designer to provide top of deck elevations at several longitudinal lines at constant 8- to 10-foot intervals on each span.
+For the builder's use during construction, the Bureau requires the designer to provide top of slab elevations at several longitudinal lines at constant 8- to 10-foot intervals on each span.